• Skip to primary navigation

 • 3 cups glutinous rice flour toasted

-• 1/2 cup sweet rice flour toasted
+• 1/2 cups sweet rice flour toasted, for coating

 • 2 cups sugar